esponges/blog/native-vs-web.md

 - React (Web): Uses `localStorage` to persist non sensitive data.
 To store JWT tokens we use cookies.
 - React Native (Mobile): Uses `AsyncStorage` to persist data.
 This is considered an equivalent to the storage APIs on the web.

-Unfortunately the storage APIs on the web and mobile are not compatible with each other.
-So we need to use different APIs to persist data on each platform.
+Unfortunately the storage APIs on the web and mobile are not compatible with each other and implementations are different.

 ### Considerations

 1. `AsyncStorage` is deprecated and will be removed in future releases.
-It is recommended to use `@react-native-async-storage/async-storage` instead.
+However there are great reliable alternatives such as `@react-native-async-storage/async-storage`.
 2. There are solutions for secure storage like `react-native-keychain`, however we should do further research to find the best solution.